hothucdong/hothucdong.github.io/_posts/2014-12-03-truckdriver.markdown

 date:   2014-11-22 09:37:55
 categories: jekyll update
 ---
-### How to track a truck with cell phone.
-Tow truck businesses, construction operations and numerous companies with service vehicles are always investigating the best solutions to assist with enhancing business efficiency.
 ![My helpful screenshot](/img/truck-driver.jpg)

-This is the reason why so many companies are opting to invest in real-time GPS trackers to help with vehicle a management of trucks and other mobile assets.
+Tow truck businesses, construction operations and numerous companies with service vehicles are always investigating the best solutions to assist with enhancing business efficiency.This is the reason why so many companies are opting to invest in real-time GPS trackers to help with vehicle a management of trucks and other mobile assets.
 What the majority of these types of businesses are seeking is a vehicle monitoring solution that will allow them to track a truck or vehicle with the use of a cell phone.
 Essentially, live GPS tracking data that can be acquired and viewed whenever there is a need.
 Businesses are now finding this mobile tracking solution with GPS monitoring devices that provide live locational based data and they are getting this valuable fleet and vehicle management service for less than a dollar a day!
 Monitoring Trucks With A Mobile App

 GPS tracking technology has continued to evolve to the point where data is more accurate, online mapping interfaces are more user-friendly to businesses and reporting features are detailed enough to meet the needs of any company concerned with fleet management activity.
 This is because GPS tracking companies are now keenly aware that businesses in need of vehicle management tools require the 5 following things: